CRImier/Easy-Session-Manager/README.md

 # Download
 https://addons.mozilla.org/en-US/firefox/addon/easy-session-manager/

-# Version: 0.2.1.0
+# Version: 0.2.1.1
-Fixed edit logic when renaming session overwrites another session with the same name.
-Split helper logic to utils.js.
+Added alert when session is empty and trying to load it....

 # Images
 ![1 Default interface with no sessions. ](images/pic1.png)